bugbiteme/hello-spring/README.md

 `mvn spring-boot:run` - to build and run your code in one step.

 After successful compilation, you will find the executable jar in the `target/` directory.

 You can also run the `hello` service with the following command from the project root directory:

 `java -jar target/*.jar`

-Once running, point your web browser to `localhost:8080` or run the command:
+Once the service is running, point your web browser to `localhost:8080` or run the command:

 `curl localhost:8080`

 on the command line to see the welcome message.

+Note: Try `localhost:8080/api` as well!

 ## Unit testing
-The test class `HelloControllerTest` contains one unit test to ensure the application returns the string "Hello World!"
+The test class `HelloControllerTest` contains a unit test to ensure the application returns the string "Hello World!"

 ~~~
 @Test